akshatb19/upload_ap/installation.md

 If the active node version does not change after install, try opening a new shell in case seeing a stale version.

 ## Installing mysql
+If you want to install MySQL 5.7, you’ll need to add the latest APT package repository from the [MySQL APT repository page](#https://dev.mysql.com/downloads/repo/apt/).

 ## Installing Redis